HomeLatest NewsEnterprise ITWipro looks to onboard 17,000 freshers as ‘demand outstrips supply'

 Indian major Wipro has announced to hire as many as 17,000 freshers a jump of about 5,000 from the earlier estimates of 12,000 as demand outstrips supply.

-The company has already hired 8,100 freshers in the second quarter making a record, pushing up the total campus intake to 10,000 in the first half of the fiscal.
+The company has already hired 8,100 freshers in the second quarter making it a record, pushing up the total campus intake to 10,000 in the first half of the fiscal.

 Another 7,000 are likely to join in the next six months, Saurabh Govil, and chief human resources officer, said.
 Wipro has, on a net basis, added 23,653 people between April and September, compared to 2,357 in the same period last year.